General

 Unfortunately the way Revit works does not allow for any type of formatting (bold, italic, etc) for keynotes.
 Revit only allows for plain text to be provided for keynote values, likely because it has to be stored in parameter values.
 While we could make Keynote Manager allow for formatting in the Keynote Manager UI, it would not transfer into Revit and thus would not be very useful.

-Do I have to have cloud services for a BIM 360 project?
+Do I have to have cloud services for an Autodesk Forma® project?

 No you do not have to!
-The problem that cloud services is designed to solve arises when using keynotes across multiple locations or networks.
+The problem that Cloud Services is designed to solve arises when using keynotes across multiple physical locations or networks.
 Revit will read keynotes from whatever source is set in the keynote settings.
 If that is a text file on the local network it will read the notes from that path without issue.
-The problem is twofold if you are sharing the BIM360 project with multiple offices.
-First, you can’t edit the text file simultaneously in multiple offices; you would need to make changes in one office, send to the other, have the office make changes and send back, etc. Second the path in both offices is not likely to be the same in both offices, so the multiple offices will constantly be fighting over the path to the text file.
+The problem is twofold if you are sharing the Autodesk Forma® project with multiple offices.
+First, you can’t edit the text file simultaneously in multiple offices; you would need to make changes in one office, send to the other, have the office make changes and send back, etc. Second, the path in both offices is not likely to be the same, so the offices will constantly be fighting over the path to the text file.

-If you are only working on a single network you can still use a local text file to store and work with the keynotes, cloud services are not required.
-If you are working on multiple networks, cloud services is highly recommended although not strictly required.
+If you are only working on a single network you can still use a local text file to store and work with the keynotes, Cloud Services is not required.
+If you are working on multiple networks, Cloud Services is highly recommended although not strictly required.

 Does each user need a cloud license to work on a cloud project?

 While it is not completely required, it is highly recommended that each user working on a project with cloud based keynotes has a cloud seat.
-The Revit API allows outside programs to provide keynote data to Revit, but when a model uses this function then Revit will rely fully on that external program to provide that data, which means that without the program, Revit is unable to get keynote data.
-In this case Revit will act the same as it does when you have text file keynotes and the text file gets moved or changed; the keys will be there but no descriptions will show up, your keynote schedules will have no description text, etc. Because Revit stores the key in parameters on the element there is no permanent damage here; once the connection is re-made all the data will repopulate, but while the connection is broken it will be blank.
+The Revit API allows outside programs to provide keynote data to Revit, but when a model uses this function then Revit will rely fully on that external program to provide that data, which means that without the program, Revit is unable to get keynote data and will use it’s last internal good cache.
+In this case Revit will act the same as it does when you have text file keynotes and the text file gets moved or changed.
+Because Revit stores the key in parameters on the element there is no permanent damage here; once the connection is re-made all the data will update, but while the connection is broken it could be out of date.

 So it is certainly possible to have some users without cloud seats and still work on the model.
-However, their keynote data will be blank so you will need to make sure they do not do any exporting or printing otherwise that keynote data will not be in the export or print.
-Also, while the data will repopulate for those that have a license, it may be annoying to users to not be able to see the data in their project properly.
+However, their keynote data could be out of date so you will need to make sure they do not do any exporting or printing or keynote data could be incorrect in the export or print.
+Also, while the data will update for those that have a license, it may be annoying to users to not be able to see the up to date data in their project properly.
 Because of this we highly recommend a cloud seat per user that is working on the model.

 The short answer to this question is yes it does!
 In practice this is a somewhat nuanced question so lets explore more.
-There are several ways of working with keynotes in BIM 360 with different types of support.
+There are several ways of working with keynotes in Autodesk Forma® with different types of support.
 Here is a list of the options we know of and how KM works with them:

-1. The keynote file is separate from the Revit model, so even if your Revit model is hosted on BIM 360 the keynote file can be on a local network and Revit will do just fine.
+1. Cloud Model, Local Text File – The keynote file is separate from the Revit model, so even if your Revit model is hosted on Autodesk Forma® the keynote file can be on a local network and Revit will do just fine.
 In this case KM works no differently than if you were working on a local file (because you are).
 This solution works well if you don’t need to share keynote data with those outside of your network.

-2. If you need to share keynote data outside of your office/network text files becomes a pain.
-For this situation Revolution Design offers cloud services.
-Cloud Services allows you to host your keynote data in a cloud based database and access it from anywhere and share it with other users or companies (with permissions).
-This is an extra charge but allows you to collaborate worldwide without worrying about file sharing; the same concept as BIM 360.
-With cloud services your notes are hosted in a cloud database hosted by Amazon Web Services (with all the security and reliability that Amazon provides).
-Hosting in a database instead of a file allows for transactional changes so only the changes are being pushed and pulled from the server, not the entirety of all your notes each time.
-This allows for full real time collaboration with other users anywhere in the world.
+3. Cloud Services – If you need to share keynote data outside of your office/network text files becomes a pain and are very hard to work with multiple users on.
+For this situation Revolution Design offers Cloud Services.
+Cloud Services allows you to host your keynote data in a cloud based database and access it from anywhere and share it with other users or companies (with permissions set by you).
+This is an extra charge but allows you to collaborate worldwide without worrying about file sharing; the same concept as Autodesk Forma® for Revit models.
+With Cloud Services your notes are hosted in a cloud database hosted by Amazon Web Services (with all the security and reliability that AWS provides).
+Hosting in a database addresses both of the weaknesses noted above in file sharing systems.
+The database format allows for transactional changes so only the changed keynotes are being pushed and pulled from the server, not the entirety of all your notes each time.
+This is much faster than pushing and pulling all notes, and it means that user A changing note 100 and user B changing note 200 can make their changes even at the same instant and there is no conflict since they are changing different objects.
+This truly allows for full real time collaboration with other users anywhere in the world.

 How do I share keynote cloud projects with another firm?